A Monte Carlo AIXI Approximation: Future Scalability

+A ${\cal P}$-tree $(M_\cP,\Theta)$ represents a function $g$ from histories to probability distributions on $\{0,1\}$ in the usual way.
+For each history $h$, $g(h) = \theta_{l_h}$, where $l_h$ is the leaf node reached by pushing $h$ down the model $M_\cP$ according to whether it satisfies the predicates at the internal nodes and $\theta_{l_h} \in \Theta$ is the distribution at $l_h$.
+The notion of a $\cP$-context tree can now be specified, leading to a natural generalisation of Definition \ref{defn:context tree}.

+Both the Action-Conditional CTW and FAC-CTW algorithms can be generalised to work with $\cP$-context trees in a natural way.
+Importantly, a result analogous to Lemma~\ref{model averaging} can be established, which means that the desirable computational properties of CTW are retained.
+This provides a powerful way of extending the notion of context for agent applications.
+For example, with a suitable choice of predicate class $\cP$, both prediction suffix trees (Definition \ref{defn:pst}) and looping suffix trees \cite{holmes06} can be represented as $\cP$-trees.
+It also opens up the possibility of using rich logical tree models \cite{blockeel98topdown,kramer-widmer01,LogicforLearning,ng05thesis,lloyd-ng-learnModal} in place of prediction suffix trees.

+\paradot{Incorporating CTW Extensions} There are several noteworthy ways the original CTW algorithm can be extended.
+The finite depth limit on the context tree can be removed \cite{Willems94ctwext}, without increasing the asymptotic space overhead of the algorithm.
+Although this increases the worst-case time complexity of generating a symbol from $O(D)$ to linear in the length of the history, the average-case performance may still be sufficient for good performance in the agent setting.
+Furthermore, three additional model classes, each significantly larger than the one used by CTW, are presented in \cite{willems96gcw}.
+These could be made action conditional along the same lines as our FAC-CTW derivation.
+Unfortunately, online prediction with these more general classes is now exponential in the context depth $D$.
+Investigating whether these ideas can be applied in a more restricted sense would be an interesting direction for future research.

-Furthermore, the performance of our agent is dependent on the amount of thinking time allowed at each time step.
-A crucial property of \searchalg\ is that it is naturally parallel.
-A prototype parallel implementation of \searchalg\ has been completed, with promising scaling results using between 4 and 8 processing cores.
-We are confident that further improvements to our prototype implementation will allow us to solve problems where the amount of search, rather than the agent's predictive power, is the main performance bottleneck.
-Continuing advances in computer hardware will no doubt help address this issue as well.
+\paradot{Parallelization of \searchalg} The performance of our agent is dependent on the amount of thinking time allowed at each time step.
+An important property of \searchalg\ is that it is naturally parallel.
+We have completed a prototype parallel implementation of \searchalg\, with promising scaling results using between 4 and 8 processing cores.
+We are confident that further improvements to our implementation will allow us to solve problems where our agent's planning ability is the main limitation.

+\paradot{Predicting at Multiple Levels of Abstraction} The FAC-CTW algorithm reduces the task of predicting a single percept to the prediction of its binary representation.
+Whilst this is reasonable for a first attempt at AIXI approximation, it's worth emphasising that subsequent attempts need not work exclusively at such a low level.

+For example, recall that the FAC-CTW algorithm was obtained by chaining together $l_X$ action-conditional binary predictors.
+It would be straightforward to apply a similar technique to chain together multiple $k$-bit action-conditional predictors, for $k>1$.
+These $k$ bits could be interpreted in many ways: e.g. integers, floating point numbers, ASCII characters or even pixels.
+This observation, along with the convenient property that mixture environment models can be composed, opens up the possibility of constructing more sophisticated, \emph{hierarchical} mixture environment models.